State Supplementation Program: End of the benefits of the State Supplement Program

-A person will benefit from the State Supplement Program for as long as they fit the eligibility criterions set by the state.
-The payments will automatically stop if they do not fit the criterions anymore.
+A person will benefit from the State Supplement Program for as long as they fit the eligibility criteria set by the state.
+The payments will automatically stop if they do not fit the criteria anymore.
 Furthermore, any change in a person’s living arrangements must be reported to the authority issuing the payments and can lead to an adjustment of the amount paid to the person.

 Should a person not be eligible to receive the SSI anymore, they will not be a part of the SSP as well as the SSP is a complementary program to the federal Supplementary Security Income program.

 Specificities by state (non exhaustive list)

 Massachusetts

 It is possible not be to eligible for SSI but to be eligible for Massachusetts’ SSP.
 That is because the maximum income to be eligible for SSP in Massachusetts is higher than the one set for the federal SSI.

 However, in order to apply for the SSP, it is needed to apply for SSI first even a person is not eligible for the SSI but only for the SSP.

 Benefits are paid at the beginning of each month.